By Miriam Laibson, former Registry Director at Michelson Found Animals Foundation

 Originally published in Pulse Magazine | November 2014

-Written by: Deva Content and Executive Director, Aimee Gilbreath.
+Written by: Deva Content and former Executive Director, Aimee Gilbreath.